Cray-HPE/docs-csm/006-LIVECD-SETUP.md

 # Manual Step 2: Services

-Support netbooting for trunked devices (non-compute nodes and UANs):
+Support netbooting for trunked devices (non-compute nodes):

 > Note: If you made `qnd-1.4.sh` you can run that now to fill-in all of the required variables
 > for setting up service, or they may have already been added in a previous step.